Looking for an affordable and convenient location to have your Moles checked?

 What is CryoPen?

-CryoPen is particularly effective for smaller and flatter moles that may be bothersome or causing discomfort.
+CryoPen is particularly effective for smaller and flatter moles that may be bothersome or cause discomfort.
 The procedure is quick, virtually painless, and requires minimal downtime, allowing you to resume daily activities promptly.

 Typically, following the treatment, the mole will scab and gradually fall off, revealing smoother skin underneath over the course of a few weeks.